Brexiteers back second EU referendum to stop 'soft' departure from bloc

 A number of lawmakers are arguing for a second public vote on the terms of the exit deal, saying Britons were asked in the 2016 referendum only whether they wanted to leave the EU, not about the conditions of departure.

-Some hardline pro-Brexit groups argue that May has crumbled in negotiations so far by agreeing to pay a 35-39 billion pound ($47-$52 billion) divorce bill and seek a staggered withdrawal from the EU.
+Some hardline pro-Brexit groups argue that May has crumbled in negotiations so far by agreeing to pay a 35-39 billion pound divorce bill and seek a staggered withdrawal from the EU.

 Reporting by William James; editing by Stephen Addison and Mark Heinrich